 There are so many places to eat at Universal Orlando.
 Universal does a great job of providing excellent dining options to their guests.

 Most of the places to eat on my list do not require a reservation and are quick service, so they don’t take up too much of your day.
+If you are making reservations I suggest 1-2 weeks before your visit.

 You can maximize your park time and enjoy a great meal at the parks.
 I hope I have given you some ideas for which ones you want to include in your Universal trip.